aurovrata/ReOrder-posts-within-categories/README.txt

 If you wish to display more posts, reduce your window zoom level (ctrl+mouse scroll on firefox/chrome), this will force the number of columns to expand and therefore the js script will allow more posts to be loaded until the rows match the columns.

+= 9.
+Multi-post taxonomy query not ranked =

+When you have a custom query to display a set of posts on the front-end which combines multiple post-types under a single taxonomy term, then the plugin needs to be told which post-type to use to rank the results.
+It will fire a filter which you need to hook, ` apply_filters('reorderpwc_filter_multiple_post_type', 'ranking_post_type',10,2);
+function ranking_post_type($type, $wp_query){
+  //use WP_Query object to figure is this is your query,
+  //then return the post-type the to use to rank the results.
+  //if no type is returned the posts will be ranked by date. return $type;
+}
+`

+= 10.
+My custom post query is not being ranked on the front-end =

+If you are displaying your posts using a custom query with the function get_posts() you should be aware that it sets the attribute 'suppress_filters' to false by default (see the [codex page](https://developer.wordpress.org/reference/functions/get_posts/#parameters)).
+The ranked order is applied using filters on the query, hence you need to explictly set this attribute to true to get your results ranked properly.

 **NOTE**: in all 3 cases, you may use the reset button (see screenshot #3) on the reorder admin page to get the filters to change the order.

 == Changelog ==
 = 2.3.0 =
 * added multi-posttype taxonomy ranking functionality.
+* styling improvement.
 = 2.2.1 =
 * change inner join query for front-end ordering.
 * change postmeta table alias on frton-end queries.